tot121212/Louder-Noisemakers-Extended-Range-Remotes/mods/Louder Noisemakers + Extended Range Remotes/42/media/workshop.md

 ##version=1.1
-#title=Louder Digital Watches, Alarm Clocks, Noisemakers, and Extended Range Remote Controllers
+#title=Louder Noisemakers + Extended Range Remotes
 ##description=This mod adds louder versions of Digital Watches, Alarm Clocks, Noisemakers, and Extends the range of Remote Controllers.

 I learned to program, so let's update this mod for B42 Unstable!